scod0401/scod0401.github.io/README.md

-# This URL has been redirected to [yonghanlin.github.io](https://yonghanlin.github.io/), thank you for visiting.
+# This page has been moved to [yonghanlin.github.io](https://yonghanlin.github.io/), thank you for visiting.